swooshcode/ChitChatApp/README.md

-# Welcome to the ChitChat Mobile Repo!
+# Welcome to the ChitChat GitLab!

-This is where the source code for the ChitChat mobile version will be stored and shared with developers on the team.
+This is where the source code for ChitChat will be stored and shared with developers on the team.

 ## Installation: